ansible/ansible/docs/docsite/rst/scenario_guides/guide_vultr.rst

           region: New Jersey

-From that point on, only you creativity is the limit.
+From that point on, only your creativity is the limit.
 Make sure to read the documentation of the `available modules <https://docs.ansible.com/ansible/latest/modules/list_of_cloud_modules.html#vultr>`_.

 Dynamic Inventory